yxfanSuda/DAMT/README.md

-# DAMT
- Code for " Distance-Aware Multi-Task Framework for Conversational Discourse Parsing"
+#  Code for " Distance-Aware Multi-Task Framework for Conversational Discourse Parsing" on COLING 2022

 ## Environment